 Restorative Dentistry Services in Issaquah, WA

-At [practice_name] in [city], [st], Dr. [doctor_name] provides the surgical foundation for restorative dentistry with implant-supported solutions that rebuild function, comfort, and confidence.
-As an oral and maxillofacial surgeon, Dr. [doctor_name] focuses on placing the dental implants and rebuilding the bone needed to support long-term, natural-feeling restorations.
+At Doctor Scott Clayhold in Issaquah, WA, Dr. Scott Clayhold provides the surgical foundation for restorative dentistry with implant-supported solutions that rebuild function, comfort, and confidence.
+As an oral and maxillofacial surgeon, Dr. Scott Clayhold focuses on placing the dental implants and rebuilding the bone needed to support long-term, natural-feeling restorations.

 Restorative services we provide